checkly/docs.checklyhq.com/site/content/jobs/head-of-marketing.md

 1. Bring Checkly to more than 10,000 developers during the next 18 months.
 2. Build a strong community of developers that is rooting for us.
-3. Extent our platform and with that make End-to-End reliability fun!
+3. Ship features, extend our platform and make End-to-End reliability fun!

 As our Head of Marketing, you play a crucial role in achieving these goals.
 You will increase our signups and conversion by working closely with our product and go-to-market teams.